skwp/dotfiles/README.md

  **Navigation**

  * ,z - jump back and forth between last two buffers
- * Ctrl-\ - Show current file in nerd tree
  * Ctrl-j and Ctrl-k to move up and down roughly by functions
- * Ctrl-O - Old cursor position - this is a standard mapping but very useful, so included here
+ * Ctrl-o - Old cursor position - this is a standard mapping but very useful, so included here
- * Ctrl-I - opposite of Ctrl-O (again, this is standard)
+ * Ctrl-i - opposite of Ctrl-O (again, this is standard)

+ **Marks**

  * \mm - set the next available mark (set a mark with mX where X is a letter, navigate to mark using 'X).
 Uppercase marks to mark files, lowercase marks to use within a file.
+ * \ma - clear all marks
+ * \mh - clear current mark
+ * ,bb - toggle local anonymous bookmark at current location
+ * ,bn ,bp - next and previous anonymous bookmark
+ * ,bc - clear anonymous bookmarks

  **LustyJuggler**